-Use the Tracker for ArcGIS mobile app to track a mobile user's location.
-The Tracker mobile app is optimized for tracking locations, minimizing the impact on device battery.
+Use the ArcGIS Tracker mobile app to track a mobile user's location.
+The Tracker mobile app is optimized for tracking locations, minimizing the impact on device battery life.
 The mobile app records tracks whether or not there is a data connection, both when the app is being used and when it is running in the background.

-Start tracking in the Tracker for ArcGIS mobile app to record and share your location.
+Start tracking in the ArcGIS Tracker mobile app to record and share your location.

 - Open the mobile app and sign in using your ArcGIS account if you are not already signed in.

 - Use the Track My Location toggle button to turn on tracking.

 If you have an Apple Watch paired to your iOS device, you can use the watchOS companion app to start and stop location tracking.
 You must start location tracking at least once on your iPhone or iPad before using Tracker on your Apple Watch.
 See the Tracker mobile app requirements for more information.